 - The Company is a highly risky business venture and investors may lose all of their investment.

 - The Company may become involved in litigation that requires it to spend substantial amounts defending itself or its members per the indemnity provisions of its Operating Agreement and other company documents.

 And then you’ll get to issue some fun ones specific to psilocybin, such as:

-- The production and processing of psilocybin mushrooms and related products remains illegal under the federal Controlled Substances Act, so that the company risks being accused of violating federal law, which is a felony offense.
+- The production and processing of psilocybin mushrooms and related products remain illegal under the federal Controlled Substances Act so the company risks being accused of violating federal law, which is a felony offense.

 Otherwise, the key with all TPM regulations is they must be “reasonable.”
 That standard is repeated throughout Section 81 of Measure 109.
 Sometimes people argue about what may constitute “reasonable” in a given situation, but courts tend to grant localities some deference there.

 Finally, it must be noted that Measure 109 itself contains further restrictions on siting licensees.
 With licensed psilocybin service centers, for example, there are 1,000-foot and 500-foot buffers around schools (depending on the type of school at issue, and whether any “geographic barrier” exists).
 Service centers also cannot be located in neighborhoods zoned exclusively residential.
 All of this makes sense and is modeled off the cannabis regime.

 The upshot here is that if you’re looking at establishing a psilocybin business anywhere but the City of Portland, it would be wise to first canvas the local city or county to ensure that nothing is planned to pull that locality out of the program.
 After that, and regardless of where you plan to be, you should also canvas the relevant locality for TPM ordinances that may be on the way.
 In certain areas, restrictive zoning may actually confer exclusivity, to the advantage of select licensees.